mainmatter/playbook/src/development-process/README.md

 ## Iteration Execution

-After the iteration has been planned, execution starts and the planned issues are being worked on based on their priorities.
+After the iteration has been planned, execution starts and the planned issues are worked on based on their priority.

 Once an issue has started to be worked on, the respective team member(s) will self-assign it (not all issue trackers allow assigning issues to more than one